Texbio/AE2-Client-Tweaks/README.md

 - **Processing patterns** — Processing patterns are automatically blocked from being shift-clicked into Molecular Assemblers

-- **Craftable view pattern lock** — When a regular ME Terminal is set to "View: Craftable", encoded patterns are prevented from being shift-clicked into the network (useful if you have a sub-terminal where you view all crafting recipes).
+- **Prevent Accidently Putting Patterns** — When a ME Terminal is set to "View: Craftable", patterns are prevented from being shift-clicked into the network (Doesn't override mousetweaks) (used if you have a terminal where you view all crafting recipes).

 ## Compatibility